haoyanlgd/cse15l-lab-reports/index.md

     ![Image](catwithdirectoryarg.PNG)

 Note:
-    Cat will tell you that this is a directory and nothing more.
-Cat will show file content but not if you input a directory, it will just simply say that it is a directory.
+    When you use cat with a directory as an argument, it will produce an error because cat is designed to read and concatenate file content, not directories.
+The error message will tell you that it is a directory.

 &nbsp;